Nanshin-ron: Adoption as national policy

 In 1931, the "Five Ministers Meeting" defined the Japanese objective of extending its influence in the Pacific but excluded areas such as the Philippines, the Dutch East Indies, and Java, which might provoke other countries.
 Nanshin-ron became official policy after 1935 and was officially adopted as national policy with the promulgation of the Toa shin Chitsujo (New Order in East Asia) in 1936 at the "Five Ministers Conference" (attended by the Prime Minister, Foreign Minister, Finance Minister, Army Minister and the Navy Minister), with the resolution to advance south peacefully.

-By the start of World War II, the policy had evolved in scope to include Southeast Asia.
-The doctrine also formed part of the basis of the Greater East Asian Co-Prosperity Sphere, which was proclaimed by Japanese Prime Minister Konoe Fumimaro from July 1940.
-Resource-rich areas of Southeast Asia were earmarked to provide raw materials for Japan's industry, and the Pacific Ocean was to become a "Japanese lake."
-In September 1940, Japan occupied northern French Indochina, and in November, the Pacific Islands Bureau (Nan'yō Kyoku) was established by the Foreign Ministry.
-The events of the Pacific War from December 1941 overshadowed further development of the "Southern Expansion Doctrine", but the Greater East Asia Ministry was created in November 1942, and a Greater East Asia Conference was held in Tokyo in 1943.
-During the war, the bulk of Japan's diplomatic efforts remained directed at Southeast Asia.
-The "Southern Expansion Doctrine" was brought to an end by the Japanese surrender at the end of the war.
+The policy boost in 1936 came after the failure of the "Northern Expansion Doctrine" (Hokushin-ron) due to crippling military setbacks, resource shortages and shifting strategic priorities.
+While the Imperial Japanese Army initially favored attacking the Soviet Union (Siberia), the combination of Soviet military superiority in the Soviet–Japanese border conflicts, the quagmire in China, and the need for oil made a northern war unfeasible.
+Furthermore, factions of the Imperial Japanese Army, most notably the Tōseiha (Control Faction), had gained dominance following the February 26 incident and began to converge with the Navy's arguments that Western naval powers in the Pacific posed a greater threat to Japanese ambitions in Asia.